Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Results

-The recursive logistic regression method generates the following features for predicting whether the team has a submission or not: active timespan in days, number of bot messages, number of @here messages, normalized messages for the top user, normalized threads, normalized emoji, and normalized code.
+To accomplish the second research goal of assessing the feasibility of modeling team performance with only the group communication meta data, we feed all the 59 features (raw and derived) in a recursive logistic regression model.
+The model selects the following final features for predicting whether the team has a submission or not: active timespan in days, number of bot messages, number of @here messages, normalized messages for the top user, normalized threads, normalized emoji, and normalized code.
 These features yielded an $R^2$ of 0.61.
 The results of our logistic regression are in Table \ref{tab:reg}.
 Below we briefly discuss these features.

 Active time span is measure by the days span from the very initial message to the last message.
 As members work together longer time, they are more likely to have a better output (marginal significant).
 We found that the number of bot messages is correlated (but not significantly) to success outcome.
 As the most used bots across these challenges are the Github bot, it may represent the team is more active in Github related activites that has a better outcome.